 Avalanche Research

-DHA and its predecessors (Alcan Avalanche Services) have been involved in avalanche research since 1982.
+ARS and its predecessors have been involved in avalanche research since 1982.

-DHA and its predecessors (Alcan Avalanche Services) have been involved in avalanche research since 1982.
+ARS and its predecessors (David Hamre and Associates back to Alcan Avalanche Services) have been involved in avalanche research since 1982.
 Beginning with the Atigun Avalanche Engineering Study (a four-part project partially focused on investigating slush flow avalanches), we have continued to be engaged and innovate at the edge of known avalanche sciences.

 We have published many papers at the International Snow Science Workshop and spearheaded research efforts funded by the Transportation Avalanche Research Pool (TARP).
 A recent TARP project focused on identifying the effective radius of common explosives used in RACS.
 The effective radius affects the density of deployment units and, thus, the costs.
 While DHA did not conduct the research, we were the champion for the TARP-funded project and provided guidance throughout.